-CTE Home Programs Environmental Sustainability (Project Lead the Way)
+CTE Home Programs Environmental Sustainability (PLTW)

 In Environmental Sustainability, students investigate and design solutions in response to real-world challenges related to clean and abundant drinking water, food supply, and renewable energy.
 Students explore problems and solutions through the Project Lead the Way curriculum.